head-first-csharp/fourth-edition/README.md

 We're pleased to share the **[Early Release chapters](EarlyRelease/Head_First_Csharp_4th_Edition_Early_Release.pdf)** with you!
 Check out the early versions of chapters 1 and 2, and the first two much-anticipated Unity labs: [Head_First_Csharp_4th_Edition_Early_Release.pdf](EarlyRelease/Head_First_Csharp_4th_Edition_Early_Release.pdf)

 _This is a work in progress!
-The 4th edition of "Head First C#" is due out in mid 2020.
+The 4th edition of "Head First C#" is due out in late 2020.
 We will continue to post material as we write the book._

 _☮️♥️👾 Jenny and Andrew_